KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 Take a look in Chrome.
 You should see 2 trivia-question component output in your app!

-# Passing data to the trivia-question component
+# Passing data to TriviaQuestion component

 The `TriviaQuestionComponent` should take care of displaying a trivia question, but we don't see the trivia question yet.
 Let's pass the trivia question to display from the `TriviaComponent` (the parent component) to the `TriviaQuestionComponent` (the child component) so that the `TriviaQuestionComponent` is responsible for displaying and handling interaction logic for a trivia question.